nystudio107/craft-transcoder/docs/docs/configuring.md

 ---
 # Configuring Transcoder

-The only configuration for Transcoder is in the `config.php` file, which is a multi-environment friendly way to store the default settings.
-Don’t edit this file, instead copy it to `craft/config` as `transcoder.php` and make your changes there.
+Configure the video workflow from Transcoder’s Craft control-panel settings or with a `craft/config/transcoder.php` file.
+Don’t edit the plugin’s bundled `config.php`; copy it to `craft/config` when settings should be managed in code.

+The Video queue and Video watermark tabs use Craft autosuggest fields for values that can come from environment variables.
+The watermark path also suggests Yii aliases.
+Numeric environment variables must resolve to integers within the same limits shown by their literal values.

 You will also need [ffmpeg](https://ffmpeg.org/) installed for Transcoder to work.
 On Ubuntu 16.04, you can do just: